bjwells21/CS401-Earth-Game-/README.md

 <br />
 Deck class: <br />
-Deck class is a wrapper of sorts.
-Accepts a arraylist of type <T> cards and <br />
-generates a deck object from that list.
+Accepts a arraylist of type <T> cards and generates a deck object from that list.
 The general actions possible with the deck <br />
 are drawing cards, shuffling them and constructing the deck <br /><br />
 cardDeck API: <br />
 * void buildDeck(int deckSize,ArrayList<T> othercards) <br />